HDB flats are public housing launched by the Singapore Government to solve the housing needs of all Singapore Citizens.

 For this approach, timing is the main factor.

 You need to coordinate the buying and selling timeline correctly to avoid any hiccup during the transition.

 I highly recommended you engage a trusted professional real estate agent to assist you in your planning.

 Whatsapp me.
 I will be able to present you with a detailed, structured plan for your upgrading to your private residential property with a smooth transition during your buying and selling process.

 Last of all, if financially allow yourself by using your CPF and sale proceeds from your HDB flat, you might want to proceed to sell the HDB flat and buy 2 private residential properties for investment and generate passive rental income and capital appreciation.

-Before you decide on which options, it's good that you have a proper plan.
+Before you decide on which options, it's good that you must have a proper structure plan.